GTSuya-Studio/ComfyUI-Gtsuya-Nodes/README.md

 - **Comment Support**: Lines starting with `#` in your wildcards files are now ignored as comments.
 - **Reproducible Results**: The `seed` parameter now ensures consistent random selections across runs.
 - **Empty Lines Handling**: Empty lines in wildcards files are automatically filtered out.
-- **Missing Wildcards Handling**: Wildcards that don't have a corresponding file are automatically removed from the prompt instead of being left as-is.
+- **Missing Wildcards Detection**: Wildcards that don't have a corresponding file remain visible in the output (e.g., `__missing__`) and trigger a warning in the console.
+This makes it easier to identify and fix missing wildcard files during debugging.

 ### Example of Nested Wildcards:
 If you have a file **weather.txt** containing: